-Author: Corporate Health and Safety Team Date: 7/01/2022 Page 22 of 29
+Author: Corporate Health and Safety Team Date: 27/01/2022 Page 23 of 30

-As chest compressions could produce aerosol spray, appropriate PPE should be worn i.e. fluid resistant surgical mask, gloves and eye protection (goggles or visor).
+T 1 visor).
 If PPE is not available, use a towel or cloth such as the sling from the first aid kit to cover the person's nose and mouth while performing chest compressions A first aider should conduct a dynamic risk assessment of the situation they are faced with and apply appropriate precautions for infection control.
 Further information is also contained in the Government publication: Guidance for first responders and others in close contact with symptomatic people with potential COVID-19 Lack of communication with staff / parents / others Confusion / misinformation resulting in breakdown of arrangements. Н Staff have been involved in the planning process for return for a wider school re-opening, including risk assessments, procedure if someone becomes symptomatic in school, policy reviews etc. These arrangements are to be kept under constant review, with staff invited to provide feedback.
 Regular information sharing and communication with staff.
 Use of IT software for virtual meetings, e.g., Google Hangouts.
-Parents are kept informed of changes in timings to the school day and the arrangements put in place by the school to comply with the government guidance to keep children safe. [consider methods of communication, making information available on school webpage to provide assurance to parents] The arrangements in place for children are shared with them in an age-appropriate way.
-L Parents have access to the Covid19 Quick Guide checker - this is available on the school's webpage and has been brought to the attention of parents. (this includes advice when returning from another Country)
+Parents are kept informed of changes in timings to the school day and the arrangements put in place by the school to comply with the government guidance to keep children safe. [consider methods of communication, making information available on school webpage to provide assurance to parents] The arrangements in place for children are shared with L Parents have access to the Covid19 Quick Guide checker - this is available on the school's webpage and has been brought to the attention of parents. (this includes advice when returning from another Country) them in an age-appropriate way.